Edit a Storefront Menu

 - Target Window — determines the way to open the linked document or URI.
 Select Same Window option to open it in the current browser window.
 Select New Window to open it in a new browser tab.

-- Image — an image used to illustrate a new frontend menu.
+- Image — an image used to illustrate a new storefront menu.
 Click Choose File to select the image from your directory and upload it.

 - Click Save to save your changes.
 If you wish to start creating another menu item right away, click Save and New on the top right.